 I think perseverance, tenacity and staying true to what you feel is important in your work, even when nobody really understands what you’re doing, including your tutors, or your friends, or your family, or the people who come to look at the work.

-I think trying to keep a very open mind as to what you could do with your work, with the medium you’re using or with the materials you’re using, or process or ideas.
+I think trying to keep a very open mind as to what you could do with what your work, with the medium you’re using or with the materials you’re using, or process or ideas.
 Just be very open to what these things could become.
 Also, really focus on trying to do the best work that you can possibly do.
 Work really, really hard but believe in lucky chances as well and make the most of the people you meet.
-I think it’s incredibly important to try and reach out to see things, to talk to people, to engage with what’s going on, not just in the art work but the world in general.
+I think it’s incredibly important to try and reach out to see things, to talk to people, to engage with what’s going on, not just in the art world but the world in general.

-You can find out more about Ismini’s work on her website: www.isminisamanidou.com
+Find out more on Ismini’s website: www.isminisamanidou.com